 With receipt of the new application, NOAA Fisheries considers the original exempted fishing permit to be invalid.
 The new permit application will require further evaluation including consultation with the Highly Migratory Species Advisory Panel and informing the South Atlantic Fishery Management Council.

-Accurate and sound scientific information is critical in making the most informed science-based decisions to sustainably manage U.S. fisheries.
+Accurate and sound scientific information is critical in making the most informed decisions to sustainably manage U.S. fisheries.
 NOAA Fisheries remains committed to ensuring that any future decisions regarding HMS conservation and management measures and closed areas are based upon current data.
-Obtaining current fishery data from the closed areas can be controversial, difficult, and expensive.
-NOAA Fisheries intends to work collaboratively with the Highly Migratory Species Advisory Panel, the International Commission for the Conservation Atlantic Tunas Advisory Committee, commercial and recreational fishing interests, academia, environmental non-governmental organizations, and others on appropriate next steps to improve long-term management of highly migratory species fisheries.
+Getting current fishery data from the closed areas can be controversial, difficult, and expensive.
+NOAA Fisheries intends to work with the Highly Migratory Species Advisory Panel, the International Commission for the Conservation Atlantic Tunas Advisory Committee, commercial and recreational fishing interests, environmental non-governmental organizations, and others on appropriate next steps to improve long-term management of highly migratory species fisheries.

 For more information contact either Craig Cockrell at (301) 427-8503 or Rick Pearson at (727) 824-5399.

 For more information on the initial exempt fishing permit including the final Environmental Assessment and revised application please click here.